NMA issues warning over lithium-ion power following ferry fire

 Liferaft at the capsized ship

-At 1311 on 7 May 2018, the single-handed fishing vessel Laura Jane capsized off Mount Batten Breakwater in Plymouth trapping its skipper in the wheelhouse.
+At 1311 on 7 May 2018, their was a fatal capsizing of the Laura Jane fishing vessel off Mount Batten Breakwater in Plymouth trapping its skipper in the wheelhouse.

 The vessel remained afloat with a few centimetres of the wheelhouse protruding above the water.
 Two RNLI lifeboats arrived at the scene within 15 minutes of the capsize and Laura Jane was towed to the nearby Batten Bay beach, arriving at around 1400.